-The Diversity Peer Education Program is a new initiative by the Honors College at Rutgers University–New Brunswick.
+The Diversity Peer Education Program is an initiative by the Honors College at Rutgers University–New Brunswick.
 This program is dedicated to spreading cultural awareness and sensitivity as well as promoting diversity and social justice within the Honors College community.
 DPE works with Honors College student leaders and organizations on a request basis to host and facilitate custom workshops related to social justice and diversity.

 Meet Our Educators